benmangold/cartest/README.md

 ## cheesy, what IS it though?

+mostly where I play around with docker containers and build tooling so far

-it is a fully-containerized, full-stack app backed by mongo and S3
+cartest is a fully-containerized beginning of a full-stack app backed by mongo and S3

 media files can be uploaded to the express server from a react client, where they are encoded to mp3 via ffmpeg and uploaded to s3